angrybacon/doomsday-wiki/markdown/chapters/ddft/pass-the-turn.md

 <row variant="pile">{{!IC}} {{!LP}} {{!LP}} {{!LP}} {{!TO}}</row>

-This is essentially the same pile, but with Infernal Contract as the draw spell.
-It has a different cost, but it's worth noting that this could be paid with a Ritual.
+This is essentially the same pile as Example 1, but with Infernal Contract as the draw spell.
+It has a different cost, but it's worth noting that this could be paid with a Ritual, meaning fewer lands needed if the situation permits.

 ### Example 3
 > Lion's Eye Diamond on the board - {{0}}